apalache-mc/apalache/docs/idiomatic/001assignments.md

   x' := x + 1
     => x' := 3
 ```
+because the assignment `x' := x + 1` does not express a boolean value
+and so cannot be the antecedent of the conditional.
 ### Issue 2
+**tl;dr:** Use existential variables with the `:=` operator for non-deterministic assignment.

 Another common use of primed variables is to select the next value of a variable
 from a set: